 It's a good idea to take notes on your phone, or bring a small index-card and pen (if you wish to go old-school).
-Alternativley, you can also text the songs as they are played to yourself.
-Or you can Tweet them to me from the show or send me pictures of the setlist at: http://twitter.com/311setlists.
+Alternativley, you can text the songs as they are played to yourself.
+Or you can Tweet them to me from the show, or send me pictures of the setlist at: http://twitter.com/311setlists.
 Please do your best to get the setlist down in order, as we're striving for 100% setlist accuracy.

-Also, take note of any occurrenes that stand out at the show which makes it unique.
+Also, take note of any occurrenes that stand out at the show which make it unique.
 Examples may include: extended song intros/jams, stage chatter, song dedications and equipment changes or difficulties.

 How long does it usually take before a setlist is posted?

 Generally, setlists are posted to the site within 24-hours of when the show takes place.
 If the setlist has not been posted within that time-frame, it usually means that it has not been received or I am waiting for further confirmation on details.

 *** Often, setlists will be posted as early as the end of the show! ***

 Why does the stage setlist sometimes differ from what is actually played?

 Occasionally, 311 will choose to play songs that are not on the stage setlists due to a last minute change, dedication, crowd request, or simply because they get the urge.